znck/Mastering-Vue/Chapter 1/README.md

 ###### v-cloak

-`v-cloak` will remain on the element until the associated vue instance finishes compilation.
+`v-cloak` will remain on the element until the associated Vue instance finishes compilation.
 It can be used to hide un-compiled mustache binding until the Vue instance is ready when using in-DOM templates.

 `v-cloak` should be combined with CSS rules such as `[v-cloak] { display: none; }`.